vitagroupag/documentation/docs/EHRbase/03-Explore/01-AQL/03-Contains.md

 # AQL FROM ...
 CONTAINS

-The CONTAINS operator allows filtering compositions based on the openEHR Reference Model objects (and archetype_IDs) present inside the particular data instance.
+The `CONTAINS` operator allows filtering compositions based on the openEHR Reference Model objects (and archetype_IDs) present inside the particular data instance.

 ## List of available RM classes

-The following openEHR RM classes can be used in CONTAINS.
+The following openEHR RM classes can be used in `CONTAINS`.
 Note that HIP EHRbase also supports the use of abstract classes from the openEHR RM.

 - `ENTRY_CLASS`
   - `EVALUATION`